What will the 2024 Storm Season look like?

 This website is a combination of information and coordination for events, but more than anything a personal place to formalize thoughts and ideas.
 The domains www.HamComm.org , www.EventComm.org www.racedispatch.com are also used to bypass the menus to special projects.

 Over the 2021-22 winter, a system of AllStarLink nodes have also been put in place to create some of the linking capabilities of DMR radio, but with the use of standard analog FM.
 Combining the two systems can create an amazing wide area event comm system.

 Sunrise at 30West – Story Behind the Picture –

-When you fly across the Atlantic Ocean, 30West is the airspace boundary between Gander (Canada) and Shanwick.
+When you fly across the Atlantic Ocean, 30West is the airspace boundary between Gander (Canada) and Shanwick FIRs.
 At 30West we change from one HF frequency to another.
-When leaving NYC area around 10pm at night, sunrise will commonly occur as shown (41,000 feet).
+When leaving NYC area around 10pm at night, sunrise will commonly occur as shown (at 41,000 feet).
 HF is still used over the high seas for aviation communication.
-It will soon be replaced with digital CPDLC which is satellite based digital text communication.
+It will soon be replaced with digital CPDLC which is satellite based digital text and surveillance (“radar”) communication.